Cricket 19: Licensing

 Australia, Australia Women, West Indies, West Indies Women, England and England Women are fully licensed with accurate kits and player faces.
 Australian domestic teams are also fully licensed.

 The game also includes licensed depictions of all host venues of the 2019 Ashes series - Edgbaston, Lord's, Headingley, Old Trafford, and The Oval.
 Unlicensed teams include those of India, New Zealand, Pakistan, South Africa, Sri Lanka, Bangladesh and Afghanistan.
 Despite the lack of licensing, users are able to download these teams as they have been created by other users on the in-game academy.
 The game also features the 2020 Caribbean Premier League and the 2021 season of The Hundred.

 Reception

-On the review aggregator Metacritic, the PlayStation 4 version of Cricket 19 received a score of 73 out of 100, based on 13 critics, indicating "mixed or average reviews".
+On the review aggregation website Metacritic, the PlayStation 4 version of Cricket 19 received a score of 73 out of 100, based on 13 critics, indicating "mixed or average reviews".
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 67% of critics.

 Cricket 19 received critical praise for improved presentation, features and accurately representing the game of cricket, with IGN scoring it 8/10.
 However, it did receive some negative comments for glitches, and for being too similar to the previous Big Ant cricket game, Ashes Cricket.
+Reviewing the Switch version of the game for Nintendo Life, Dom Reseigh-Lincoln praised the number of game modes as "astounding" while criticizing "the lack of consistent official licences" as being frustrating.
+Steve Boxer of The Guardian concluded: "Sadly, the commentary remains laughably awful, but, despite that, this is comfortably the best cricket game yet made.
+Like the sport itself, it is modest, yet dignified."